Thursday, February 29, 2024

 In a strange twist of fate, Garry and I recently met Luke Davies.
 He was a cabin attendant on our flight to Europe last month.
 He served us and fellow first-class passengers on the Sydney to Singapore leg.
 We also witnessed him caring for an elderly man with dementia, and his distressed wife, during the flight.

-Luke is also a former resident of Moore Park Gardens, the residential complex where we live.
+Luke is a former resident of Moore Park Gardens, the residential complex where we live.
 Apparently, he owned a small dog that he’d walk daily in the local dog park.
-I don’t recall ever meeting him.
+I don’t recall ever meeting him but vaguely recall passing him in our building’s lobby a few months back.
 However, some of our dog-owning friends knew him well.

 The proximity of Luke’s life and death is rather unnerving.
 I can honestly say it’s the first time I’ve ever had any personal connection with a murder victim.